RubyMine 2024.3 Help

 Open and edit a file with the wait switch

-You can interrupt a process in the command line and put terminal on hold until you're done editing a file in the LightEdit mode.
-For example, when you work in the command line and run a commit process to Git, you can pause the terminal and use a text editor in the LightEdit mode to quickly write a commit message.
+You can interrupt a process in the command line and put the terminal on hold until you are done editing a file in the LightEdit mode.
+For example, when working in the command line and running a Git commit process, you can pause the terminal and use the LightEdit mode to write the commit message.

-1. Depending on your OS, open the file adding the -e and -w commands before the name of your file.
+• Open the file from the command line using the the -e (or --edit) and --wait options before the name of your file.

 You can find the executable for running RubyMine in the installation directory under bin.
 To use this executable as the command-line launcher, add it to your system PATH as described in Command-line interface.